← Back to Community

 • Wall ball under fatigue: comfortable

 The lifting base was deep.
-The running base was thinner than he remembered, and the sport-specific stations (sled push, sled pull, sandbag lunges) had not been trained at HYROX volume.
+The running base was thinner than he remembered, and the sport-specific stations (sled push, sled pull, sandbag lunges) had never been trained at HYROX volume.
+That is the classic strong-lifter problem: the barbell will not save you when the limiter is a heart rate you have not visited in a year and a half.

 The 12-week prep block

-The block was structured in three phases.
-Manny took the lead on the station work, I handled the strength side.
+The block ran in three phases.
+I handled the strength side.
+AJ ran the station work and the pacing math on the PT side.
 Devang trained six days a week, with one true rest day.

 Phase 1 (weeks 1 to 4): base building